In With the Old: A Stay at Maana Kiyomizu, Kyoto

 The Story

 I was first introduced to Maana Homes by their earlier opening, Maana Kamo.
 Originally founded by two self-professed creatives, Irene and Hana, the brand was born from a passion for hospitality and a search for a deeper purpose within travel.
-Now on their third opening, Maana intends to “offer cozy and tranquil spaces, made for slow living and contemplation.”
+Now on their third opening, Maana intends to “offer cosy and tranquil spaces, made for slow living and contemplation.”
 There is an emphasis on Japanese crafts throughout and no stone is left unturned when it comes to design and minimalist spaces.

 The Offer